AnaMelisaGo/portfolio-5-green-planet/README.md

 ### Heroku Setup and CLI

-Deploying Python to GitHub Pages won't work, since it can only handle front-end files such as HTML, CSS, and JavaScript.
-So this project needs to be deployed to a hosting platform that can render Python files.
+Deploying Python to GitHub itself won't work, since Github can only handle front-end files such as HTML, CSS, and JavaScript.
+So this project it needs to be deployed to a hosting platform that can render Python files.
 One such platform is [Heroku](https://id.heroku.com/login).

-- sign up / login to [Heroku](https://id.heroku.com/login) website
+- sign up / login to [Heroku](https://id.heroku.com/login) website to create or login to your account
 - if necessary, install the heroku CLI in Gitpod: `curl https://cli-assets.heroku.com/install.sh | sh`
 - login to Heroku CLI: `heroku login -i`

 ### Create database with ElephantSQL
- 1. Log in to ElephantSQL.com to access your dashboard.
+ 1. Log in to ElephantSQL.com to access dashboard.

  2. Click “Create New Instance”.

- 3. Set up your plan
+ 3. Set up plan

-      - Give your plan a Name (this is commonly the name of the project)
+      - Give it a Name (this is commonly the name of the project)

       - Select the Tiny Turtle (Free) plan

-      - You can leave the Tags field blank
+      - Leave the Tags field blank

 4. Select “Select Region”.

-5. Select a data center near you.
+5. Select the nearest data center.

 6. Click "Review".

-7. Check your details are correct and then click “Create instance”.
+7. Check details are correct and then click “Create instance”.

 ### Creating a Heroku App